 - Learn to speak up for yourself.
 There are no magic job fairies.
 It’s up to the employees to ask for that raise, promotion or recognition.

 - Build the ask into regular negotiations.
 Set clear goals for yourself with your boss and when you meet them, ask for recognition in a form that suits you.
 It may seem like a hard thing to do, but it gets easier with time.

 - If despite your best efforts you’re still not recognized for your contribution then you have a few choices.
 Accept it, be persistent or move on to another job.
 Waiting too long rarely pays for itself and can lead to frustration, disappointment and disengagement.

 - Remember that you hire the whole person not just the skills needed for the job that is currently open.

 - Employee resumes should be reviewed on an annual basis but more importantly, a fair and mutually established performance review with metrics should be used as well.
 Consider compensation.
 What can you do to acknowledge good performance?

 - If they are performing above their grade at your request, you need to acknowledge that work in some way or you will pay the high cost of turnover.

-Have you ever had label blindness or been effected by it?
+Have you ever had label blindness or been affected by it?
 What solutions do you find useful?